There’s still time to apply to UMF — and now you can apply for FREE. Yes, FREE.

 Step-by-Step Guide to Applying to UMF

 Complete your Application for Admission (paper form or online) including the essay.
-Our application fee is $40 (non-refundable) payable to The University of Maine at Farmington.
 We also take applications through the Common Application and the University of Maine System Application for Undergraduate Admissions.

 - Request your high school to mail us your official high school transcript.